respailab/respailab.github.io/_news/arxiv_preprint.md

 related_posts: false
 ---

-Preprint of "A Unified Framework for Continual Learning and Machine Unlearning" is available on [Arxiv](https://arxiv.org/abs/2408.11374v1)
+Preprint of "[A Unified Framework for Continual Learning and Machine Unlearning](https://arxiv.org/abs/2408.11374v1)" is available on Arxiv.